 2. Reports that encourage verifying data provenance

-isualizations discussed in the previous section encourage readers to reflect on their own predispositions and biases to improve understanding.
-The experience with “you guessvisualizations suggests that encouraging furtherforms of active reading could similarly enhance trust through transparency about the provenance and analysis of the data.
+The visualizations discussed in the previous section encourage readers to reflect on their own predispositions and biases, as a way to improve understanding.
+Other forms of active reading could similarly enhance trust, by being transparent with users about the provenance and analysis of the data.

-To make visualization must be backed by a reproducible script that accesses data from primary source.
-We explore accessible ways of presenting such scripts and tracing the data through the transformations that were applied.
-Figure 2 shows an example, 2016 events related to leaving the European Union.
-The example in Figure 2 shows the script in a program code form, though this is only one of the possible presentations.
-The same script can be presented in a form shown in Figure 2.
+To make transparent the provenance of data and the accuracy of analysis, data visualizations must be backed by a reproducible script that accesses data from an authoritative primary source.
+We explore accessible ways of presenting such scripts and letting the user trace the data through the various transformations that are applied to it.
+Figure 2 shows an example, where events related to the UK’s referendum on leaving the European Union are sourced from Wikipedia.
+We also develop a more accessible block-based way of presenting the script to non-programmers.